SamSultanB/GUI_Final/README.md

 ![GUI3](https://user-images.githubusercontent.com/99643171/170819748-28d122c1-e7cd-478f-b7a1-95aeeccc5775.jpg)

-At the end you should print name of your edited photo and press 'Save' button and your edited photo will be in 'images' folder.
+At the end you should print name of your edited photo and press 'Save' button and your edited photo will be saved in 'images' folder.